 Your feet rarely get the credit they deserve for the massive role they play in allowing you to do what you do in life.

-But, it pays to reward them with a spa treatment now and again because foot spas benefit your entire body.
+But, it pays to reward them with a spa experience now and again because foot spas benefit not only your feet, but also your entire body.

-Plus, we’ll weigh the pros and cons of 7 top foot spas out there to help you navigate through the different features various types of foot spas offer.
+Plus, we’ll weigh the pros and cons of 12 best foot spas out there to help you navigate through the different features various types of foot spas offer.

 It involves soaking your feet in a warm bath with either water alone or water with salts, essential oils or other natural ingredients that enhance the bath and provide health benefits.

 Foot spas also massage your feet to relieve pain and stiffness while promoting relaxation.

 Finally, they prepare you for a good pedicure by scrubbing and cleaning your feet.